jyotil-raval/interview-questions/ReactJS/04 Expert Level.md

 > _Conclusion_: Building a plugin system in a React application requires careful design and architecture considerations to balance flexibility, security, and performance, enabling seamless integration and extensibility for future enhancements and customizations.

-#### Expert 11> Explain the concept of time slicing in React and how it improves performance.
+#### Expert 11> Explain the concept of time slicing in React and how it improves performance

 > _Purpose_: Time slicing in React is a feature that allows breaking up rendering work into smaller chunks, prioritizing high-priority updates and ensuring smooth user experience, especially in resource-constrained environments.